jltsang/DaiET/README.md

 The following plot shows the results of both models.
 Looking at the results, we can observe that the DFS model has a better optimality than the Greedy search.
 This is  to be expected since DFS, as an uninformed search, tested all possible outcomes before choosing the best one.
 The Greedy Search Model sacrifices some optimality in exchange for a much faster runtime of `O(n+m)`.

-Complete details of the results of the 100 runs (input parameters, meal names, total nutrient values, heuristic score) can be found in csv files (ADD LINKS HERE).
+Complete details of the results of the 100 runs (input parameters, meal names, total nutrient values, heuristic score) can be found their respective csv files, [Greedy Search](https://github.com/jltsang/DaiET/blob/main/csv_files/searchresults.csv) and [DFS](https://github.com/jltsang/DaiET/blob/main/csv_files/uninformed_searchresults.csv).